benvenutti/hasm/README.md

 ## Overview

-The **hasm** assembler is a command line executable.
+The **hasm** assembler is a cross-platform command line tool.
 From a valid *.asm* file, **hasm** will generate a valid *.hack* textual binary file.
 This output file can then be executed in any implementation of the *Hack Platform*.

-Staying true to the chapter's goal, the assembler is implemented without the help of parser generators nor tools like boost's [Spirit](http://www.boost.org/doc/libs/1_62_0/libs/spirit/doc/html/index.html).
+Staying true to the chapter's goal, the assembler is implemented without the help of parser generators nor tools like boost's [Spirit](https://github.com/boostorg/spirit).
 Some parts of the code follow the authors' suggested API.
 On the other hand, some parts aim for a broader implementation, leaving the original API aside.

 **hasm** goes a bit further than the assembler described in the book, offering the extra functionalities: